Transmission/Communication Medium or Channel:

 • Microwave is by far the most widely used form of radio transmission.

-• It operates in the GHz range with data rates in order of hundreds of Mbps per channel.
+• It operates in the GHz range with data rates in the order of hundreds of Mbps per channel.

 • Structure: